What will operations look like for Fall 2021?

-We have testing available at the Student Health Clinic by appointment for symptomatic students, faculty, and staff.
+We have testing available at the Student Health Clinic by appointment for those who are experiencing symptoms of COVID-19 or who have been exposed to the virus.
 Call Student Health Services at 504.865.3326 to complete a phone screening and determine if testing is recommended.
-For students, faculty, and staff who are asymptomatic, additional testing is available at In and Out Urgent Care and Ochsner Urgent Care.
-The city also operates testing stations throughout New Orleans.
+Additional testing is available at In and Out Urgent Care, Ochsner Urgent Care, and testing stations throughout New Orleans.